PlymouthPsychology/fab-controller/docs/rationale.rst

 for a comparison of the different types of pain stimulator available).
 The FB device is used to apply pressure to the fingers via a lever :cite:`forgione1971strain`, see figure.
 However, three important limitations of the original FB device are that

-1. it is impossible to deceive pariticpants as to the true magnitude of the stimulus to be delivered, ruling out conditioning studies
+1. It is impossible to deceive pariticpants as to the true magnitude of the stimulus to be delivered, ruling out conditioning studies

-2. it is impossible to blind experimenters to the stimuli to be delivered (e.g. via computer control), and that
+2. It is impossible to blind experimenters to the stimuli to be delivered (e.g. via computer control), and that

-3. the reliability of pain measurements is limited by the resolution of pain self report scales.
+3. The reliability of pain measurements is limited by the resolution of pain self report scales.

 The FAB is designed to resolve all three of these limitations.